eManPrague/tensorflow-android-example/README.md

 ## Note
 - This repo is part of our blog post [eMan Tensorflow](https://www.eman.cz/blog/)
-- If you're interested in training your own model and hot to freeze it for an Android app, check our repository [Simple Convolutional Neural Network with Tensorflow](https://gitlab.eman.cz/branislav.stupak/tensorflow-demo-py)
+- If you're interested in training your own model and how to freeze it for an Android app, check our repository [Simple Convolutional Neural Network with Tensorflow](https://gitlab.eman.cz/branislav.stupak/tensorflow-demo-py)
 - Built with help of [Camera2 API example](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/examples) and [Tensorflow Lite example](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/examples)
 - If you find this repository useful, please consider ★ starring it